Uploaded 2009; last updated 19 January 2017

 Paratrechina longicornis, lateral view of a worker(MS, Jackson Co.) (photo by Joe A. MacGown)

-Paratrechina species can be identified by having a waist with one distinct segment; acidopore at the apex of the gaster with a circular fringe of setae; 12-segmented antennae; triangular mandibles with five teeth; six-segmented maxillary palps; head and body with dorsally erect, coarse setae; very long scape and legs; and weakly shinning with scarce pubescence.
+Paratrechina species can be identified by having a waist with one distinct segment; acidopore at the apex of the gaster with a circular fringe of setae; 12-segmented antennae; triangular mandibles with five teeth; six-segmented maxillary palps; head and body with dorsally erect, coarse setae; very long antennal scapes and legs; and weakly shining integument with sparse pubescence.

 Taxonomic History (Bolton 2016)